 The university contributes to the advancement of society through research, creative activity, scholarly inquiry and the development of new knowledge.
-The university preserves and promotes the arts, benefits the state's economy, serves the citizens through public programs and provides other public service.3
+The university preserves and promotes the arts, benefits the state's economy, serves the citizens through public programs and provides other public service.

 The University of Texas is by no means unique in its devotion to research and teaching.
 American research universities like it are magnets for the world's best graduate students because they are home to a large share of the world's leading research faculty and doctoral programs.
 American universities occupy an enviable position of preeminence among the world's research universities, a fact confirmed by global rankings.
-For example, according to the ranking produced by the Times of London, a third of the world's top 100 universities are in the United States.
-The ranking produced by Shanghai's Jiao Tong University, a ranking heavily weighted toward scientific research output, indicates that more than half of the top 100 are American.4 In short, the Center for Nano- and Molecular Science and Technology at Texas admirably symbolizes the academic purpose of American universities.
+For example, according to the rankings produced by the Times of London, more than half of the world's top fifty universities are located in the United States.
+The rankings introduced by Shanghai's Jiao Tong University, a ranking heavily weighted toward scientific research output, lists thirty-one American universities in its top fifty.
+The University of Texas appeared on both lists.
+In short, the Center for Nano- and Molecular Science and universities and disciplines were ranked among the top ten in the country. https://grad school.utexas.edu/about-us/why-ut-austin/rankings, 8/17/17.